-Caldi and Pagels \cite{caldi}, in the framework of chiral perturbation theory, found that corrections to baryon magnetic moments appear in the non-analytic forms $m_q^{1/2}$ and $m_q\ln m_q$, which can be obtained from meson-loop graphs.
+Caldi and Pagels \cite{caldi}, in the framework of chiral perturbation theory, found that corrections to baryon magnetic moments appear in the nonanalytic forms $m_q^{1/2}$ and $m_q\ln m_q$, which can be obtained from meson-loop graphs.
 In heavy baryon chiral perturbation theory \cite{jm255,jm259}, loop graphs have a calculable dependence on the ratio $m_\Pi/\Delta$, where $m_\Pi$ denotes the mass of meson $\Pi=\pi,K,\eta$.
-In order for the theory to be valid, the conditions $m_\Pi \ll \Lambda_\chi$ and $\Delta \ll \Lambda_\chi$ must be met, although the ratio $m_\Pi/\Delta$ is not constrained and can take any value \cite{fmhjm}.
+For the theory to be valid, the conditions $m_\Pi \ll \Lambda_\chi$ and $\Delta \ll \Lambda_\chi$ must be met, although the ratio $m_\Pi/\Delta$ can take any value \cite{fmhjm}.

-In a previous paper \cite{rfm09} we computed one-loop corrections to baryon magnetic moments within a combined expansion in $m_q$ and $1/N_c$.
+In a previous paper, \cite{rfm09} we computed one-loop corrections to baryon magnetic moments within a combined expansion in $m_q$ and $1/N_c$.
 We considered contributions of orders $\mathcal{O}(m_q^{1/2})$ and $\mathcal{O}(m_q\ln m_q)$ to relative order $1/N_c^3$ in the $1/N_c$ expansion.
 The best way of approaching this problem was in the degeneracy limit $\Delta\to 0$.
-The resultant theoretical expressions agreed, order by order, with others obtained within baryon chiral perturbation theory \cite{jen92,geng,geng2,tib} for octet and decuplet baryons and also for octet-octet and decuplet-octet transitions.
+The resultant theoretical expressions agreed, order by order, with others obtained within baryon chiral perturbation theory \cite{jen92,ms97,geng,geng2,tib} for octet and decuplet baryons and also for octet-octet and decuplet-octet transitions.
 Additionally, a comparison with the current experimental data \cite{part} through a least-squares fit allowed us to get information about the free parameters of the theory.
-Although the predicted values obtained for all 27 possible magnetic moments were according to expectations, the fit somehow seemed to be not entirely satisfactory in the sense that the SU(3) invariants of chiral perturbation theory are not well reproduced in our approach.
+Although the predicted values obtained for all 27 possible magnetic moments were according to expectations, the fit somehow seemed to be not entirely satisfactory in the sense that the SU(3) invariants of chiral perturbation theory are not well reproduced through the analysis.